What is critical care?

 Data from NHS Digital shows the number of intensive care doctors in England has risen in recent years (see Figure 8).
 Though, of course, doctors from other medical specialities – particularly anaesthesia – and other staff groups play a crucial role in delivering critical care.

-In early 2020, the Covid-19 pandemic rapidly increased the demand for NHS services, particularly services like critical care, which treat patients with severe acute respiratory disease.
+In early 2020, the Covid-19 pandemic rapidly increased the demand for NHS services, particularly services like critical care that treat patients with severe acute respiratory disease.

 Hello - I'd be grateful for any links or resources which substantiate the report (in newspapers) that the number of critical care and/or ventilators per capita are - in England - higher in London compared to the rest of the country.
 Many thanks in advance.